-Motions
+106.5.5 Motions

 Per Robert’s Rules of Order Newly Revised motions are used to introduce business during meetings.
 Robert’s Rules describes two general types of motions: main and secondary motions.
 A main motion is a proposal for a given action to be taken or an opinion to be expressed by an Entity, and motions to be voted on generally must be properly noticed or proposed on the floor, which requires a 2/3 vote to be brought to the floor.
 A secondary motion is one that is made while a main motion is on the floor and before the main motion has been voted on.

+Motions can be presented by Stakeholders, Market Participants, Voting Members, Chairs, Vice Chairs, or even MISO.

-Amending a Motion
+106.5.6 Amending a Motion